A Systematic Search for Active Galactic Nucleus Flares in ZTF Data Release 23: method

 Given $N$ observations $\boldsymbol{y} = \{y_{i}\}_{i=1,...,N}$ with uncertainties $\boldsymbol{\sigma} = \{\sigma_{i}\}$ at times $\boldsymbol{t}=\{t_{i}\}$, the covariance matrix becomes:

 where $\delta_{ij}$ is the discrete Kronecker delta function.
 The marginal log likelihood of observed data is:

 where the vector $\boldsymbol{m}$ represents the mean function.

-For a given AGN light curve, the hyperparameters $\{\rho,\tau\}$ in the Gaussian Process model can be optimized via maximum likelihood estimation.
+For a given AGN light curve, the hyperparameters $\{\rho,\tau\}$ in the GP model can be optimized via maximum likelihood estimation.
 In \citet{mclaughlinUsingGaussianProcesses2024}, GPs are employed to detect AGN flares by comparing the hyperparameters of individual AGNs to the overall hyperparameter distribution of the AGN population, with deviations potentially indicating the presence of a flare.
 However, since short-duration flares exert minimal influence on the parameter fits, this method is primarily sensitive to long-duration flares.
-In contrast, \citet{grahamLightDarkSearching2023} proposed a change point detection method designed to identify AGN flares within a specific time scale.
+In contrast, \citet{grahamLightDarkSearching2023} proposed a change point detection method, in which a GP model is first fitted to the AGN light curve, and any variability within a specific time window that significantly deviates from this fitted model is identified as a potential flare.
 In this work, we extend the approach from \citet{grahamLightDarkSearching2023} to detect flares of all durations across a large AGN sample.

 If a flare occurs within a short segment of the light curve, then the hyperparameters $\rho_{0}$ and $\tau_{0}$ obtained from the whole light curve no longer adequately capture the variability during the flare.
 This inadequacy arises because the GP mode, trained on the baseline data, is not designed to account for the additional features introduced by the flare.
 To assess the deviation, a test statistic analogous to it is defined as follows: